JairusSW/JairusSW/README.md

 <h3 align="center">Whats up, bro</h3>

 <h3 align="center">Life is awesome!
 Biking, friends, and beaches are my thing 👌</h3>
-<h4 align="center">Been coding since I started messing with a Commodore 64 as a 10 year old<h4>
+<h4 align="center">Been coding since I started messing with a Commodore 64 as a 10 year old<br>Taking a hiatus to hang with friends<h4>
 <br>

 <p align="center">